t-d-k/LibreCrypt/docs/FAQ.md

 When this happens, LibreCrypt will fallback to displaying a more restricted set of information (e.g. no partition sizes)

-Because more information can be displayed if the user is an administrator (or under Windows Vista, the LibreCrypt process has been started with escalated under UAC), it is **highly** recommended that any partition based volumes are created when logged in as an administrator.
+Because more information can be displayed if the user is an administrator (or under Windows Vista, the LibreCrypt process has been started with escalated under UAC), it is **highly** recommended that any partition based containers are created when logged in as an administrator.
 (Under Vista, LibreCrypt should be launched by right-clicking on the executable, "LibreCrypt.exe", and selecting "Run as administrator".)

-By displaying additional information, there is less likelihood of creating a volume on the wrong partition.
+By displaying additional information, there is less likelihood of creating a container on the wrong partition.

 <TABLE BORDER=0 WIDTH="100%" >
   <TR>